 What do ‘pasteurised’ and ‘homogenised’ mean?

-Pasteurisation involves heating milk to 72°C for no less than 15 seconds, then cooling it immediately.
-This technique destroys harmful bacteria and micro-organisms, while also extending the shelf life.
+Let’s start with pasteurisation.
+This process involves heating milk to 72°C for at least 15 seconds, then cooling it down immediately.
+This step kills harmful bacteria and microorganisms, extending the shelf life of the milk.

-During homogenisation, milk is put under pressure through fine nozzles, which evenly disperses fat globules.
-Doing so prevents cream separating and rising to the top and results in a more consistent texture and taste, regardless of the season or breed of cow the milk comes from.
+Homogenisation is the process of putting milk under pressure through fine nozzles, which evenly disperses fat globules.
+This prevents the cream from separating and rising to the top, giving the milk a smooth, consistent texture and taste—no matter the season or breed of cow.

-All milk sold in Australia must be pasteurised.
-However, some manufacturers produce unhomogenised milk.
-Always check the label of your dairy products before purchasing to confirm how it has been made and the presence of any additional ingredients.
+In Australia, all milk sold must be pasteurised by law.
+However, some manufacturers produce unhomogenised milk, so it’s always worth checking the label before you buy to see how it has been processed and if there are any additional ingredients.

 Was this useful?